Soimanul/note-taking-app/README.md

 # 📝 Synapse - AI-Powered Note Taking App
 A modern, intelligent note-taking application that transforms how you capture, organize, and interact with your knowledge.
 Built with React, Django, and AI integration for automatic content processing and intelligent insights.

-[DISCLAIMER]The system's backend is fully human-made while the frontend is completely AI-generated along with the README file.
+[DISCLAIMER]The system's backend is human-made, while the frontend is completely AI-generated along with the README file, the shell and the DEPLOYMENT.md.

 ## ✨ Features